Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 To cancel your current plan, please complete the following steps:

-1. on `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Cancel Plan" link.
+1. On `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Cancel Plan" link.
 2. When the pop-up form appears, provide your registered *Email* in the first field.
 3. Enter your *Current API Key* in the following field.
 4. Click the *Submit* button to send your cancellation request.